 Parents are kept well informed about school events through weekly updates via email, letters from the class teacher or the school website.
-Our school has a Facebook page which all parents are invited to join once their child has started in the school- these are used to remind everyone of events and requests.
+Our school has a Facebook page which celebrates learning and extra-curricular activities.
 For individual comments or queries, parents and carers are asked to contact the school directly.
 The school's website has information about each class's curriculum, homework, policies, dates for the term and more.